-It’s important to note that blended data cannot be unblended on charts, tables, etc.… after this is done.
-However, original data sources remain intact through the process.
+It’s important to note that blended data cannot be unblended on charts, tables, or anywhere in report templates after it has been merged.
+However, original data sources remain intact on their respective platforms through the process.

 If you need help in your reporting, it can help to outsource to an agency.
 Learn more about our data analytics and reporting services.